THE FIRST TIMER’S GUIDE TO ZOZOBRA

 Are You Ready to Burn Him?

 Sound like autumn’s hottest adventure?
 ABSOLUTELY!
-The Decades Project leading up to Zozobra’s 100th anniversary in 2024 means a new experience with a new Mr. Z every year.
+The Decades Project leading up to Zozobra’s 100th anniversary in 2024 means a new experience with a new Mr. Z every year for an amazing event in New Mexico year after year.